-The proxy statement, Form 10-K and annual report to stockholders will be available at http://ir.acadia-pharm.com on or about May 13, 2016, but no later than the date these materials are first sent to stockholders.
+The proxy statement and Form 10-K for the year ended December 31, 2018 are available at http://ir.acadia-pharm.com.

 ELECTION OF DIRECTORS

 ACADIA's Board of Directors is divided into three classes.
 Each class consists of approximately one-third of the total number of directors, and each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.